 - Beware of Hitchhiking Ghosts: Railway Jack appears multiple times along the side of the road: visible only to Jessie.
 Then he appears in front of the bus, causing the bus to crash.

-- Carousel Kidnapping: Maya is watching Sommer and Tina go round and round on the carousel, and then then carousel comes round again and Tina is gone; with just the blanket she had wrapped round her lying on the animal she had been riding.
+- Carousel Kidnapping: Maya is watching Sommer and Tina go round and round on the carousel, and then the carousel comes round again and Tina is gone; with just the blanket she had wrapped around her lying on the animal she had been riding.

 - Cell Phones Are Useless: After the bus crash, none of the teens can get a signal on their phones.

 - Circus of Fear: After the bus crash, the teens find themselves next to a carnival in the middle of the desert.
 When they get there, all of the rides are lit up but the carnival is deserted.